There are several ways in which the Employability & Careers Centre can help you if you are undecided about your future career.

 Advisers do not direct you along a certain path but instead help you, depending on your own needs, with any of the following: Reflect upon your interests, skills, values, personality or circumstances in order to understand yourself better; suggest possible careers which might suit you; suggest ways in which you might obtain relevant or useful information; compare different options.

-Another option is to register to use Prospects Planner This will help you to quantify your skills, interests and so on.
+Another option is to register to use Prospects Planner.
+This will help you to quantify your skills, interests and so on.
 It's a great way to get ideas.
+Another useful site with practical exercises to help you assess yourself and make career decisions and plans is available at www.windmillsonline.co.uk/interactive.

 We run two workshops during the Autumn Term which might help you.
 'Getting Started' will help you to reflect upon your skills, values and interests and show you how to relate these to suitable careers.
 'Personality and Career Choice' involves taking a Myers Briggs Type Indicator test to help you to relate personal preference to possible career options.
 You can find details of when these workshops are running by going to the What's On page.
 You can also book an appointment to go through the activities from these workshops individually with an adviser.